byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

   - Auto-hide or truncate labels below a minimum pixel area; reveal full label on hover/focus.
   - Use a semi-transparent label background so text remains legible over coloured fills.
 - Revise header and node color black/white based on background contrast
+- Add overflow to the settings panel on left

 UX: